 Gallery of Design.
-Housed in the College of Architecture and Environmental Design, the Gallery of Design is used to display student work, semester end final critiques, shows exhibiting faculty work, an annual alumni show, and special exhibits.
+Housed in the College of Design, the Gallery of Design is used to display student work, semester end final critiques, shows exhibiting faculty work, an annual alumni show, and special exhibits.
 Exhibits tend to focus on architecture, design, and planning and landscape design.
 It is open Monday through Friday from 8 A.M. to 5 P.M., except when the university is closed.

 Paul V. Galvin Playhouse.
-Built to stage the largest productions of the ASU Theatre, the Paul V. Galvin Playhouse is a 496-seat proscenium-stage theatre set at the east end of the Nelson Fine Arts Center.
-The Department of Theatre's annual season of 12 to 15 plays also includes productions in the Lyceum and Prism theatres and the Nelson Fine Arts Center Studios.
+Built to stage the largest productions of the ASU Mainstage Theatre, the Paul V. Galvin Playhouse is a 496-seat proscenium-stage theatre set at the east end of the Nelson Fine Arts Center.
+The School of Theatre and Film's annual season of six to eight plays also includes productions in the Lyceum theatre with additional productions in the Prism Theatre and the Nelson Fine Arts Center Studios.
+The Paul V. Gavin Playhouse also is a mainstage performance venue for three professional concerts produced annually by the Department of Dance.